mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 ### The Breakthrough*

+This is the trick I didn't see anywhere else on the web and the reason I'm adding this to my GitHub Repo.
 The final breakthrough* came when I realized that the Raspberry Pi has built-in Serial Port Interface (SPI) support.
 So the major downside to this approach is it eats up an SPI port, but the major upside for me was I didn't care.
 All this thing was going to do was sit there and wait for me to tell it to turn on the A/C.

 Luckily, the [WiringPi](http://wiringpi.com/) library also included [SPI control](http://wiringpi.com/reference/spi-library/) in a very easy-to-use form.
 Three simple commands allowed me to do everything I needed: